 The Trustee will review this SIP at least every three years, or following any changes to the investment strategy, and modify it with consultation from the Advisers and the Sponsoring Employer if deemed appropriate.
-There will be no obligation to change this SIP, the Investment Manager, the Advisers or the Platform Provider as part of such a review.
+There will be no obligation to change this SIP, the Investment Manager or the Advisers as part of such a review.